 What does multi-sensory learning look like?
 For us, multi-sensory learning looked like listening to famous composers and drawing what the music made us feel.
 Dictating a made up story about astronomy while I typed for them.
 Then, they would illustrate it and present it by reading aloud.
 Creating sea animals out of colorful clay, making a meal from pioneer times, watching a movie about the Civil War, family read alouds and so much more.
 This was what made our homeschooling fun.
 It is what engaged our children and they each made improvements on the areas they struggled with.
 My super smart girl took the extra time to research things she became more interested in and developed hobbies that she discovered from the things we were learning about.

 If you are looking for curriculum that will help you create this kind of learning environment - look for things with lapbooks, experiments, projects, etc. Girls of American History and Historical Stories of Survival are fantastic options.
+Keep in mind also, that most unit studies give great opportunity for multisensory activities.
+The 2019 Build Your Bundle Sale #BYB2019 (referral) starts on 5/15 and is full of engaging and educational options to choose from.
+You can sign up now for giveaways though.
+Giveaway #BYB2019 (referral)

 Here is some additional information about multi-sensory education -